Jatukham Rammathep

-Meaning and Belief
+Meaning and belief

-The people of Nakhon Si Thammarat believe that Jatukam is the guardian spirit of the city.
+The people of Nakhon Si Thammarat believe that Jatukam is the supreme guardian god of the city.
 In Pali, the term catu means “four,” and gama means “village” or “territory.”
-Together, Jatukam symbolizes the four directions of the realm — corresponding to the four guardian kings (Cātummahārāja).
+Together, Jatukam symbolizes the four directions of the realm — which means four-direction protection (Cātummahārāja).
 Hence, the name signifies “the lord who rules over the four directions,” a position of supreme authority and protection over the city.

 The term Ramthep derives from Rama, representing the incarnation of Vishnu as a righteous king, while deva means “deity.”
 Thus, Ramthep denotes a divine monarch — a deified ruler who governs the city, akin to an earthly king or Chao Mueang.

-It is believed that Jatukam Ramathep was originally a king of the Nakhon Si Thammarat Kingdom, officially known as Chandrabhanu, the second monarch of the Sri Thammasokaraj dynasty.
+It is rumored that Jatukam Ramathep was originally a king of the Nakhon Si Thammarat Kingdom, officially known as Chandrabhanu, the second monarch of the Sri Thammasokaraj dynasty.
 He was described as dark-skinned and a valiant warrior.

 After firmly establishing the Srivijaya Empire, he earned the title “Black King of the Southern Seas” or “Phaya Phang Phakhan.”

 He was said to have mastered the esoteric discipline of Jatukam Sciences and performed great acts of merit with the aspiration to become a Bodhisattva, relieving the suffering of humankind.

 However, this belief may conflict with inscriptions of King Vishnurat of Srivijaya (circa BE 1318), credited with founding the Great Relic Stupa of Nakhon Si Thammarat, which predates King Chandrabhanu by about 400 years.

-Originally, the shrine contained two deities — Thao Jatukam and Thao Ramthep — but they were later merged into a single divine figure: Jatukam Ramathep.
-This dual-unity concept aligns with Hinduism’s Trimurti doctrine — the union of the three supreme gods.
+Originally, the shrine contained one deity — Thao Jatukam Ramthep — a single divine figure: Jatukam Ramathep. however people starts spreading rumors saying they are two princes which is incorrect.
 Thus, Jatukam Ramathep represents the divine spirit of an ancient monarch who became a celestial protector of the four directions, possessing immense power and the ten perfections (pāramitā) of a Bodhisattva, filled with compassion for all beings.

-Jatukam Ramathep is believed to have four warrior attendants: Phaya Ching Chai, Phaya Luang Mueang, Phaya Sukhum, and Phaya Hora — heroes who helped defeat the Brahmins who once ruled the land.
+Jatukam Ramathep is believed to have two general warrior attendants: Phaya Ching Chai, Pitta Pang Pra Kan, —heroes who helped defeat the Brahmins who once ruled the land.

 After reclaiming the city, they established the Great Relic Stupa and founded the Twelve Zodiac City-States (Muang Sip Song Naksat), later known as the Nakhon Si Thammarat Kingdom, enshrining Buddhism as the state religion.
 For this reason, he is also venerated as Sri Thammasokaraj.

 Today, Jatukam Ramathep is widely revered as a deity possessing supernatural power in all aspects.
 An inscription from Srivijaya describes him as having “radiance like the sun and moon, dispelling the world’s darkness.”

 To make a wish or prayer to him, three principles must be observed: